abalter/minimal-condor-intro/a-simple-condor-intro.md

     condor_q

-1. Check the log files
+1. Check the log files using `cat` or `less`

 1. Repeat with/without the error

 ## sleepytime.sub

-This example (code [here](sleepytime.sub) demonstrates submitting an executable that takes an argument.
+This example demonstrates submitting an executable that takes an argument.

-1. Submit `sleepytime.sub`
+1. Submit _sleepytime.sub_

     condor_submit sleepytime.sub